andrewjstone/sitemonitor/ReadMe.md

 ## hook.io-pinger

-*a Hook that will ping urls on set intervals. useful for HTTP monitoring*
+*a Hook for pinging sites. useful for determining if a site is online or offline.*

 ## Installation